walisc/WPooW/docs/PageTypes-PostType.md

     ```yaml
     Description:
-        Added a field element to the Post Type
+        Add a field element to the PostType

     Paramters:
         $aField:
-            Type: wpOOW/BaseElement
+            Type: WPooW/BaseElement
     ```

 * ### Query()

     ```yaml
     Description:
-         Gets the query object for the Post Type.
-See Data Access
+         Gets the query object for the PostType.
+See Data Access below

-    Returns: wpOOWQueryObject
+    Returns: WPooWQueryObject
     ```